-Florida homeowners who are wrestling with filing claims, facing policy renewals or fearful of policies being canceled in the wake of Irma have been given a break by state insurance regulators.
+Florida homeowners who are wrestling with filing claims, facing policy renewals or fearful of policies being canceled in the wake of Hurricane Irma have been given a break by state insurance regulators.

-In a September 13 emergency order, Florida Insurance Commissioner David Altmaier announced that policyholders will be given an additional 90 days to supply information to their insurance company to complete claims.
 He also prohibited home insurance companies from canceling or refusing to renew policies covering residential properties damaged by Irma for the same timeframe after the properties are repaired.
 Any attempts by insurers to increase rates on policies are also frozen for at least 90 days.

 Further provisions of the order aim to accelerate the payment of insurance claims from Irma.
 The order says state regulators expect insurers "to implement processes and procedures to facilitate the efficient payment of claims."
-While the order sets no specific guidelines for how, or how rapidly, claims must be settled, it urges steps that include "critically analyzing current procedures and streamlining claim payment processes as well as using the latest technological advances to provide prompt and efficient claims service."
+While the order sets no specific guidelines for how, or how rapidly, claims must be settled, it urges steps that include "critically analyzing current procedures and streamlining claim payment processes, as well as using the latest technological advances to provide prompt and efficient claims service."

 To that end, the commissioner’s order also waives the requirement that policyholders receive written authorization of the outcomes of claims, noting that "the severe and catastrophic impacts" of Irma mean that "many insureds will be unable to receive or send mail."
-The commissioner instead encourages insurers to use provisions in Florida’s insurance statutes that allow claims to be paid by electronic transfer, rather than in physical checks.
+The commissioner instead encourages insurers to use provisions in Florida’s insurance statutes that allow claims to be paid by electronic transfer rather than in physical checks.